Almost everyone will have at least one episode of low back pain.

 If you pull a muscle in your back, such as during a gym session, you’ll probably need the following treatments to help you heal.

-An example is a muscle relaxant that works by inhibiting the pain receptors found in the central nervous system to decrease muscle spasm and allow you to relax.
+An example is a muscle relaxant that works by inhibiting the receptors found in the central nervous system to decrease muscle spasm and allow you to relax.

-A muscle relaxant will be prescribed on a short-term basis because it often carries quite a few side effects and has addictive potential.
+A muscle relaxant will usually be prescribed on a short-term basis because they carry quite a few side effects and have addictive potential.